 Good, unforced use of the random words.

-2nd Place – Don’t Say I Never Treat You by Maryanne Pike
+2nd Place – Don’t Say I Never Treat You by Marianne Pike

 This is an example of a story perfectly fitting the format used.
 The heavy use of slang and dialect would be hard going in a longer piece, but work very well here.
 It’s not too difficult to follow the meaning, yet the reader feels a certain satisfaction in having done so.
 It’s also a clever way to unobtrusively work in the random words.